 Amazon announces a new $99 Echo speaker with better sound

-Amazon today announced a new Echo with improved audio quality, thanks to a better woofer and a dedicated tweeter.
+Amazon today announced a new Echo with improved audio quality, thanks to a better woofer and a dedicated tweeter, and support for Dolby sound.
 Amazon is obviously responding to Apple’s HomePod device, which has better sound than the first Echo.
-The new Echo also includes a new microphone array to hear users’ voices better in the room.
+The new device also supports multi-room audio (like the HomePod); in fact Amazon is offering a $50 price break to people who buy three of the new devices.
+The new Echo also includes a new microphone array to hear users’ voices better in the room, Amazon says.

-The device, which comes in six different colors, is available today for $99; if you buy three of the devices for multi-room audio, you get a $50 discount.MS
+The new Echo is smaller than the original Echo, and comes in a number of finishes including charcoal, sandstone, silver, oak, walnut, and heather gray.
+Single devices sell for $99 starting today.MS